martijnpoppen/com.eufylife.security/README.txt

-Add support for Eufy Cam/Doorbell in Homey.
+Install instructions

-Account Information
+Because of the way the Eufy Security private API works, an email/password combo cannot work with both the Eufy Security mobile app and the Homey app.

-Because of the way the Eufy Security private API works, an email/password combo cannot work with both the Eufy Security mobile app and this app.
-It is recommended to use the mobile app to create a secondary "admin" account with a separate email address and use it with this app.
-(Make sure 2FA is disabled for this account)
+It is recommended to use the mobile Eufy app to create a secondary "admin" account with a separate email address and use it with this app.

 Usage
 - Install this app on your Homey.